marlon-rodrigues/SDC-Vehicle-Detection-And-Tracking-P5/writeup_report.md

 ![alt text][image1]

-I then created functions to extract the spatial binned features, the histogram of colors and the HOG features - 7th cell of iPython notebook.
-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I then created a function called `extract_features()` to extract and combine the spatial binned features, the histogram of colors and the HOG features - 6th cell of iPython notebook.
+I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) as well as different image sizes for binned colors and diferent number of bins for the histrogram.
 I grabbed a sample images from each of the two classes and displayed them to get a feel for what each feature vector looks like.

-Here is an example using the histogram of colors, spatial binned and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the histogram of colors, spatial binned and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` individually:

 ![alt text][image2]
+![alt text][image3]

-After I tried various combinations of parameters, I settled with 12 orientations, 8x8 pixels per cell and 2x2 cells per block for the HOG features, 32x32 image size for the binned color features and 32 bins for the histograms, which provided the best results.
-Those parameters are set on function called `tunning_parameters()` located at the 8th cell of the notebook.
+After I tried various combinations of parameters, I settled with 9 orientations, 8x8 pixels per cell and 2x2 cells per block for the HOG features, 32x32 image size for the binned color features and 32 bins for the histograms, which provided the best results.
+Those parameters are set on function called `tunning_parameters()` located at the 11th cell of the notebook.

 I trained a linear SVM using the LinearSCV() function to classifiy images as vehicles.
 The scv is fit with a training set that is obtained from a combination of the normalized vehicles and non vehicles features vectors.
 My classifier gets an accuracy of 98.%.
-The classifier is located at the 9th cell of the notebook.
+The classifier is located at the 12th cell of the notebook.

 ###Sliding Window Search